dfamonteiro/blog/blog/content/posts/2025-books.md

 Its scientific foundations are top notch, and I found the "fake" science that drives the plot to be very cohesively and elegantly designed: I'd like to highlight everything related to astrophage as the book's strong point, starting from the scientific discoveries all the way to the practicalities of using and handling large quantities of this fictitious life form.

-Another aspect that I really enjoyed was Weir's take on making first contact with another sentient species with a roughly equivalent level of science and technology to ours: I wasn't expecting this at all when I first started reading the book and it was a nice surprise.
+Another aspect that I really enjoyed was Weir's take on making first contact with another sentient species with a roughly equivalent level of science and technology to ours.
+I wasn't expecting this at all when I first started reading the book and it was a nice surprise.

 Ultimately, it's an excellent page turner: I managed to go through the whole book in two days.